 \begin{itemize} \item the two-photon production of a $W^\pm$ gauge boson pair, recently studied experimentally at the LHC \cite{Chatrchyan:2013akv,Khachatryan:2016mud,Aaboud:2017oiq}, and formulated in \cite{Luszczak:2018ntp} ; \item the diffractive photoproduction of low- and intermediate mass vector mesons, previously implemented in DIFFVM \cite{List:1998jz} ; \item the inclusive, gluon-induced production of a fermion pair, using unintegrated parton distributions following the KMR procedure \cite{Kimber:2001sc,Watt:2003vf}. \end{itemize}

 A detailed review of the last two processes will appear in a future paper.

 If we again concentrate on the two-photon production of a fermion pair, two approaches are implemented within CepGen.
 For the dilepton final state, one may find a modern retranscription of the LPAIR code \cite{Vermaseren:1982cz,Baranov:1991yq} used intensively in various HERA searches, and introduced in Section \ref{sect:matrixelement-lpair}.
-Along with the two-photon production of $W^\pm$ pairs, it can also be formulated through the \kt-factorisation technique described in \cite{daSilveira:2014jla,Luszczak:2015aoa,pptoll.note}.
+Along with the two-photon production of $W^\pm$ pairs, it can also be formulated through the \kt-factorization technique described in \cite{daSilveira:2014jla,Luszczak:2015aoa}.

-The elastic photon emission through this \kt-factorised process may also be formulated for heavy-ion initial beams.
+The elastic photon emission through this \kt-factorized process may also be formulated for heavy-ion initial beams.
 In CepGen, this initial state is still being validated while this paper is released.